nizie002/PyRth/README.md

 7. **Temperature Prediction Module**
    - Predicts temperature profiles based on evaluated properties.
    - Essential for thermal management and design optimization.

+## 📝 Changelog

+See the [CHANGELOG.md](CHANGELOG.md) file for details on version history and recent changes.

 ## 🛠️ Contributing